 02 of 04

-Follow these rules for laminate installation in places where excessive moisture may be present: in full bathrooms and near kitchen sinks, dishwashers and ice makers.
+Follow these rules for laminate installation in places where excessive moisture may be present, such as in full bathrooms and near kitchen sinks, dishwashers and ice makers.

-- Build Higher Underlayment Edges: Fold underlayment up against the wall 2 inches.
+- Build Higher Underlayment Edges: Fold underlayment up against the wall two inches.
 After installing the flooring, excess underlayment will get cut to floor level.

 - Glue Joints: Apply glue to the tongue portion of the plank, even for lock-and-fold type laminate planks.
 Do not flex the joints when applying glue.
 Glue must ooze to... the surface as the laminate pieces are locked together.
 After locking and folding the joint, wipe off excess glue.

-- Add Waiting Time: All floor to dry for 24 hours before using.
+- Add Waiting Time: Allow floor to dry for 24 hours before using.

 - Fill Expansion Areas: Laminate flooring--wet or dry--always needs to have a perimeter zone around its edges.
 This is to allow for flooring and wall expansion and contraction.
 For flooring that you expect to get wet, this perimeter must be filled with silicone caulk.

 - Add Wall Molding If Appropriate: Molding has to be applied to the base of the shower pan or bathtub, and this area, too, must be filled with silicone caulk.
-Alternatively to using molding, you can leave a 1/4" opening and fill that perimeter area with silicone caulk.
+Alternative to using molding, you can leave a 1/4-inch opening and fill that perimeter area with silicone caulk.

 - Remove Toilet First: Do not install laminate around toilet.
 Instead, remove toilet first, install laminate, and then re-install the toilet.
-Leave a 1/4" expansion area between the laminate and toilet flange.
+Leave a 1/4-inch expansion area between the laminate and toilet flange.

 03 of 04